Who needs category theory?: A dialog on category theory and its applications in computing

-\A Typically, the target language is at a lower abstraction level and uses different data structures.
-A higher-level step may have no meaning at the lower level, but such steps may combine into a transformation that is meaningful at the lower level.
-Besides, think of compiler optimization. \end{q}
+\Ar Typically, the target language is at a lower abstraction level and uses different data structures.
+Some higher-level steps may have no meaning at the lower level.
+Besides, think of compiler optimization.